Updated 23 February 2026 to reflect changes for the 2026 season and also the latest research data re attendances etc.

 Image courtesy of Box Repsol on Flickr

-For the 2023 season MotoGP race weekends will include Sprint Races on the Saturday afternoon much like F1 and WSB.
+From the 2023 season onwards MotoGP race weekends have included Sprint Races on the Saturday afternoon much like F1 and WSBK.

-The shakeup comes on the heels of a drop in interest and sponsorship for MotoGP.
+The shakeup came on the heels of a drop in interest and sponsorship for MotoGP.

 Dorna and the powers that run MotoGP are doing all they can to turn this around.

-It is unclear the exact reason for the lack of interest but it could be assumed the loss of many big names to retirement, the pandemic, very few countries offer it free to air on TV anymore and in many cases it is difficult to travel to the tracks in person to attend a race may all play a part.
+It was unclear the exact reason for the lack of interest but it could be assumed the loss of many big names to retirement, the pandemic, very few countries offering it free to air on TV anymore and in many cases the difficulty in travelling to the tracks in person to attend a race may have all played a part.

-To rectify this, Dorna asked fans to give them feedback about what is missing.
+To rectify this, Dorna asked fans to give them feedback about what was missing.

-And one thing was very clear there needs to be more action across the weekend.
+And one thing was very clear: there needed to be more action across the weekend.

 While being at a race is very exciting and there is lots to see there are large portions of the time where there is no racing and well it becomes a little boring at times.